-- Use Camp Chi's ID # CHI when creating your account. - Once you create your LTC Scripts account, please complete your camper's medication profile and select the session s/he is attending.
-This is in addition to the health history and medication policy form you will provide Camp Chi through CampInTouch. - Upload copies of your health insurance documents and provide a credit card for payment of any fees - Clear instructions for obtaining prescriptions from your doctor are included on the LTC Scripts registration page - Once you have created a profile for your camper and uploaded the necessary paperwork, LTC Scripts will facilitate insurance payments, dispensing and delivery. - Your camper's medicine will be packaged in dose packs, clearly labeled with your camper's name and delivered directly to camp prior to your camper's arrival. - Families who disregard the LTC Scripts process and send medication with their camper will be assessed a \$100 service fee per camper to account for the additional work on our medical staff.
+- Please complete your camper's medication profile and select the session s/he is attending.
+This is in addition to the health history and medication policy form you will provide Camp Chi through CampInTouch. - Upload copies of your health insurance documents and provide a credit card for payment of any fees - Clear instructions for obtaining prescriptions from your doctor are included on the Reedsburg Pharmacy registration page - Once you have filled out the pharmacy form for your camper, Reedsburg Pharmacy will facilitate insurance payments, dispensing and delivery. - Your camper's medicine will be packaged in dose packs, clearly labeled with your camper's name and delivered directly to camp prior to your camper's arrival. - Families who disregard the Reedsburg Pharmacy process and send medication with their camper will be assessed a\$100 service fee per camper to account for the additional work on our medical staff.

-Please Note: Campers must also register with Walgreens Pharmacy in addition to registering with LTC Scripts in the event your camper requires prescribed medicine at camp.
+Please Note: We also suggest campers register with Walgreens Pharmacy in addition to registering with Reedsburg Pharmacy in the event your camper requires prescribed medicine.

-Fees for LTC Scripts

-Camp Chi will cover the initial registration fees.
+Fees for Reedsburg Pharmacy Camp Chi will cover the initial registration fees.
 Registration fees do not include medications, copays or other deductibles.